 Dandelion salad can be made from the leaves of the dandelion plant, which are typically harvested when they are young and tender.
 Wash the leaves and then toss them with hard-boiled eggs, feta cheese, sliced red onions, etc.

-Dandelion salad with bacon dressing is a popular dish in many regions, and it is often served as a side dish or as a light lunch.
+Dandelion salad with bacon dressing is a popular dish in PA Dutch country, and it is often served as a side dish or light lunch.

 More Ideas for Using Pennsylvania Dutch Bacon Dressing